EUDAT-Training/B2SHARE-Training/api/01_Retrieve_existing_record.md

 In this example, we just retrieve a single records.
 To retrieve a list of records withfiltering of from a specific community in a similar manner, please follow the [next](02_List_existing_records.md) guide.

 ### Troubleshooting
 When working with remote servers, information retrieval by making requests might not always be succeed.
 To make sure the request has been successful, always check the reponse code.
-The most commonly occuring codes are listed in the [HTTP reponse codes](B_Request_and_Metadata_Reference_Guide.md) table.
+The most commonly occuring codes are listed in the [HTTP response codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) listing.